alephium/www/src/content/news/hashrate-series-1-nicehash-ee0936adf899/index.md

 I remember hearing about Alephium in 2021 when GPU miners knew the merge was coming for Ethereum and were already starting to look for alternatives and Alephium was one that was talked about.

 I admire the Alephium community, as they truly support each other and advocate for the project.
 We wanted to onboard Alephium as soon as possible, but with the nature of our open hashrate market we are conscious of making sure there is enough network hashrate, to avoid centralization.
-We are happy to now <a href="https://www.nicehash.com/my/marketplace/ALEPHIUM" >have it available</a>.
+We are happy to now [have it available](https://www.nicehash.com/my/marketplace/ALEPHIUM).

 #### With your current multi-cycle mining experience, what’s your outlook for this one?
 How would you advise people to stay updated with mining trends and evolutions of the market?
 Can you give an example of how a recent trend affected a mining decision?